• Skip to primary navigation

 This is an overview, and full ingredients & instructions are in the recipe card below.

-• Preheat your oven to 400F, and line a baking sheet with foil or parchment paper.
-Scrub and dry your potatoes and cut into evenly sized 1" pieces and add to a bowl with the olive oil, salt & pepper, and Italian seasoning.
+• Preheat your oven, and line a baking sheet with foil or parchment paper.
+Scrub and dry your potatoes and cut into evenly sized pieces and add to a bowl with the olive oil, salt & pepper, and Italian seasoning.

-• Spread onto the baking sheet in an even layer without overlapping, and roast for 40 to 45 minutes or until they're as crispy and browned as you like and soft inside.
+• Spread onto the baking sheet in an even layer without overlapping, and roast until they’re as crispy and browned as you like.

 • How long to roast red potatoes will vary depending on how large or small they're cut, so keep an eye on them and check them early since you can always pop them right back in the oven if needed.
 Simple!